Philippines: Delivery Riders Win Again, Foodpanda’s Appeal Denied

 The GCM review process serves as an opportunity for stakeholders to hold the Philippine government accountable for actions relating to labor migration governance and protection of the rights of Filipino migrant workers.
 The count of OFWs last year jumped to 2.16 million from 1.96 million in 2022, with total remittances at 2.39 billion pesos (approximately $42.4 million), according to the Philippine Statistics Authority.

-The engagement included workshops on freedom of association, the care economy and gender, fair and ethical recruitment, access to social protection and justice, and dignified return and sustainable reintegration.
+The engagement included workshops on freedom of association, the care economy, fair and ethical recruitment, access to social protection and justice, and dignified return and sustainable reintegration.
 A plenary consolidation of recommendations followed, which the Migrant Workers department also noted for its own report to the 2026 GCM review.

 Recommendations for labor migration governance pivoted on increased collaboration among all stakeholders, institutionalizing programs at the local level, and a stricter implementation of existing policies.